 When that standard of care isn't adhered to, you can be left with unnecessary, and often avoidable, pain and suffering.
 If you have suffered an injury due to medical negligence (botched medical procedure, complication, mistake, misdiagnosis or prescription drug) you may be entitled to financial compensation.
 Our experienced and passionate medical malpractice attorneys can ensure your rights are protected, and you get the compensation you deserve.

-At the Law Offices of Schiller, Kessler & Gomez, we provide attentive, professional legal representation for people whose lives are forever changed as a result of medical negligence.
+At SKG, we provide attentive, professional legal representation for people whose lives are forever changed as a result of medical negligence.

 Medical Malpractice and Florida